dev-Ali2008/Xemu-android/README.md

 If you want to contribute as a developer, please contact us in discord

-## Credits
-Developed by @FreePalestine1970,@Yebot32 and other developers on Telegram and discord.
-Special thanks to all Xanite supporters.

 ## DISCLAIMER !
 Xanite is an open-source project not affiliated with Microsoft, Xemu, or Xenia.
 It is intended for educational purposes and, We are porting.